-Deeply committed to furthering humanitarian and educational goals, Midori has founded several non-profit organizations; the New York City-based Midori & Friends and Japan-based MUSIC SHARING both celebrated 30th anniversaries in 2022-2023.
-For the Orchestra Residencies Program (ORP), which supports youth orchestras, Midori commissioned a new work from composer Derek Bermel to be performed virtually during the COVID lockdown, and ORP recently worked with the Afghan Youth Orchestra (in exile in Portugal).
-Midori's Partners in
+Deeply committed to furthering humanitarian and educational goals, Midori has founded several non-profit organizations; the New York City-based Midori & Friends and Japan-based MUSIC SHARING have both been active for over three decades.
+For the Orchestra Residencies Program (ORP), which supports youth orchestras, Midori commissioned a new work from composer Derek Bermel, Spring Cadenzas, that was premiered virtually during the COVID lockdown and continues to be performed; this season, she is working on creating a video recording of the work to be accompanied by a tutorial.
+ORP also worked recently with the Afghan Youth Orchestra, which relocated to Portugal in order to continue operating.
+Midori's Partners in Performance (PiP) helps to bring chamber music to smaller communities in the U.S. In recognition of her work as an artist and humanitarian, she serves as a United Nations

-Performance (PiP) helps to bring chamber music to smaller communities in the U.S. In recognition of her work as an artist and humanitarian, she serves as a United Nations Messenger of Peace, and was named a Kennedy Center Honoree in 2021.
+Messenger of Peace, and was named a Kennedy Center Honoree in 2021.

 Born in Osaka in 1971, she began her violin studies with her mother, Setsu Goto, at an early age.
 In 1982, conductor Zubin Mehta invited the then 11-year-old Midori to perform with the New York Philharmonic in the orchestra's annual New Year's Eve concert, where the foundation was laid for her subsequent career.
-Midori is the Dorothy Richard Starling Chair in Violin Studies at the Curtis Institute of Music in Philadelphia.
-She is the recipient of honorary doctorates from Smith College, Yale University, Longy School of Music and Shenandoah University.
-She plays the 1734 Guarnerius del Gesù 'ex-Huberman' and uses four bows - two by Dominique Peccatte, one by François Peccatte and one by Paul Siefried.
+Midori is the Dorothy Richard Starling Chair in Violin Studies at the Curtis Institute of Music in Philadelphia and Artistic Director of Ravinia Steans Music Institute's Piano & Strings program.
+She is the recipient of honorary doctorates from Smith College, Yale University, Longy School of Music and Shenandoah University, and of the 2023 Brandeis Creative Arts Award from Brandeis University.

-AUGUST 2023.
+APRIL.
 AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS